 - Meditation – ideally first thing in the morning before you do anything.
 This calms your nervous system and promotes a more positive head and heart space.

-- Avoid the news.
+- Avoid spending lots of time regarding the news.
 It’s tempting to follow what’s happening minute by minute, but all this does is keep us in anxiety, fear, and in the prevailing view of reality.
 Trust that if you need to know something, you’ll hear it, so be kind to your nervous system and give it a break.

 - Prioritize rest.
 Do what you can to get your 8 hours of sleep.
 Nap if you can.
 Restore your energy.

 - Gratitude.
 Notice all the ways in which you have a blessed life.
 Write them down.